Greggs: Greggs Moment Stores

 In September 2011, Greggs opened its first Greggs Moment, a 104-seater coffee shop, in its home town of Newcastle on Northumberland Street.
 This store was then followed by one in the nearby MetroCentre in August 2012, with five outlets in operation by February 2013.
 In August 2013, the company announced that it would discontinue its attempt to enter the coffee market, and instead focus on selling coffee from its existing stores.

 Greggs Outlet

-Greggs also has a small number of outlet shops in Northern and Central England and one in Wales, selling unsold stock, mis-shapes and factory rejects at a discounted price, under the name Greggs Outlet.
-They were started in 1972 in Arthur's Hill, Newcastle under the name of the Greggs ‘Seconds’ shop.
+Greggs also has a small number of outlet shops in Northern and Central England, Scotland and two in Wales, selling unsold stock, mis-shapes and factory rejects at a discounted price, under the name Greggs Outlet.
+They were started in 1972 in Arthur's Hill, Newcastle under the name of the Greggs 'Seconds' shop.